 Various technological advancements, such as the development of personalized skin patches that monitor the individual’s exposure to ultraviolet (UV) rays, pollution, pollen and humidity, are acting as other growth-inducing factors.
 Product manufacturers are also developing innovative wearable cosmetic patches that can be used for melanoma therapies, including chemotherapy and radiotherapy.
 Other factors, including rising geriatric population and increasing healthcare expenditures and significant improvements in the healthcare infrastructure, especially in developing countries, are anticipated to drive the market further.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global wearable patch market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, technology and end use.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global wearable patch market, along with forecasts at the global, regional and country level from 2021-2026.
+Our report has categorized the market based on technology and end use.

 Breakup by Technology: